-- The first step is to make sure you select a qualified agent who is well connected with your market.
-She/he will know where to search, the best offers to make, of homes not yet on the market, etc.
+Your first step should be to make sure you select a qualified agent who is well connected with your market.
+They will know where to search, the best offers to make, homes not yet on the market, and even more valuable information.

-- Don’t wait long; “the house you looked at today and are thinking about tonight, is the house someone thought about yesterday and is buying today”.
+Don’t wait too long: “the house you looked at today and are thinking about tonight, is the house someone thought about yesterday and is buying today”.
 When there is low inventory, buyers move super quickly to secure a house!

 Offer a reasonably higher price for the house than other buyers.
 Come into the mix with your best and final offer to lay your cards out, to avoid wasting any time, and to beat out the competition who may be waiting for counteroffers.
 Another possibility is to make a higher down payment, or more earnest money, to show your level of seriousness.

 Craft an effective offer letter.
 Many sellers are still somewhat attached to their home, and can be affected positively by a sweet letter letting them know why their home would be perfect for your family, etc.